 The 40-minute vehicle trip from Lautoka to Abaca on a mostly very potholed 4WD road passes by namesake sugar plantations.
 Then it winds up the mountain, affording great views across to Lautoka and the ocean below.

-Abaca serves as the Koroyanitu National Park headquarters on the Lautoka side and is a small village set in the middle of practically nowhere in a tropical and somewhat primeval forest wilderness framed by a backdrop of dark green and brown lava-formed mountains from which ribbons of cascading water tumble down into spectacular swimming holes.
+Abaca serves as the Koroyanitu park headquarters on the Lautoka side and is a small village set in the middle of practically nowhere in a tropical and somewhat primeval forest wilderness framed by a backdrop of dark green and brown lava-formed mountains from which ribbons of cascading water tumble down into spectacular swimming holes.
 In typical “Fiji time” manner, the tiny shack of an office may not be staffed, but somebody will saunter over soon enough to sell you a map, tickets, guides or whatever you want.
 You may even get a visit from shy but curious village kids.

 The park itself is a hiker’s and adventurer’s paradise with trails snaking through native Dakua forests and grasslands, past numerous archeological sites, and up, over and into countless waterfalls and swimming holes.
 If you have the choice, take our word for it, please, and opt to spend a few extra Fijian dollars on a guide.
 Only with a guide will you will fully discover all the secrets this place has to offer (such as which trails might have recently been washed out by frequent torrential rains or how to avoid standing in thick brush wondering if this was really a trail and if the top was anywhere in your hiking future).
 Plus, you’ll fully begin to learn the names for untold plants and birds that make their home only in this region.